Dajun-Lin/Dajun-Lin.github.io/_pages/Research.md

 ---

-["Opioid Deaths and Local Health Care Intensity: A Longitudinal Analysis of the U.S. Population, 2003-2014"](https://www.sciencedirect.com/science/article/pii/S0749379719304143) with Siying Liu and Christopher J. Ruhm.
-Forthcoming at *American Journal of Preventive Medicine*.
+["Opioid Deaths and Local Health Care Intensity: A Longitudinal Analysis of the U.S. Population, 2003-2014"](https://www.sciencedirect.com/science/article/pii/S0749379719304143) with Siying Liu and Christopher J. Ruhm. *American Journal of Preventive Medicine* 58.1 (2020): 50-58.

 ---